a HARPER collection: Volume One - PREVIEW

 The following is an excerpt from the short story...

 Another day, another turgid body of another formerly missing, ruthlessly murdered young woman.
 I found her face down, next to a tree stump in the middle of a clearing in the woods.
 There was a single ray of sunlight focused on her as if it knew I was coming.
-She'd likely been there a week or so.
+As if it wanted to see her get the justice she deserved.

 What else is new, right?